Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 What: Quilts with unique designs, chairs that rock, toys carved by hand,

-Where: Shipshewana Indiana or Lancaster county Pennsylvania.
+Where: Shipshewana, Indiana, or Lancaster County, Pennsylvania.

 Did You Know?
-A lot of these quilts are made without electricity—this is truly a blend of old world charm and a cozy hug!
+A lot of these quilts are made without electricity—this is truly a blend of old-world charm and a cozy hug!
 2025 Trend Forecast: These quilts now serve as tapestry art in modern homes.
 A new lease on life in design!

 3. Hand-Poured Candles & Scents

 What: Candles made from soy products combined with oils from various flowers.
-Candle wicks are made from wood have cracking sounds when lit.
+Candle wicks are made from wood and have cracking sounds when lit.

 Vibe: Juxtaposed scents dedicated to forests and feelings alongside forgotten roads far away.